 Attempting to condense a collection of music as vast as the Thesaurus Harmonicus into a one hour length recording is a seemingly quixotic endeavour and this in no way claims to be a comprehensive survey of the text.
 The pieces were chosen for purely personal reasons as being the most interesting, moving and outstanding works I discovered while exploring the book.
 Much more has been left out than is included in this collection, my intention being to create an expressive musical programme rather than an academic overview.

 The Thesaurus Harmonicus contains some of the best-known lute music along with some of the most obscure.
 Both are presented here.
 The pieces by Dowland are probably the most famous works for lute, though they contain subtle variations that should make them interesting to even the most experienced listener.
 Many of the pieces in the collection are extremely short, especially the dance tunes.
 Tracks 2 and 14 are both formed of three shorter pieces put together to create a longer structure, using one of the dances as the theme in a rondo-esque structure.14_3_voltes.mp303_canaries.mp316_branle.mp3|02_soldiers_edit_1.mp3Buy Now

 The Soldier's Return

-My new solo CD is out now, of music for romantic guitar inspired by Scotland.
-Including pieces by Sor, Giuliani, Mertz and Legnani all with a Scottish connection.
+Music for romantic guitar inspired by Scotland, including pieces by Sor, Giuliani, Mertz and Legnani all with a Scottish connection.